Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 Clean the solution, rebuild the solution, and run it.
 You might want to go into the solution properties and set both projects, or the three projects, as startup projects, with the service project starting first.

-Explore the sample by signing in, adding items to the To Do list, removing the user account, and starting again.
-The To Do list service will take the user's access token, received from the client, and use it to get another access token so it can act On Behalf Of the user in the Graph API.
-This sample does not cache the user's access token at the To Do list service, so it requests a new access token on every request.
-The service could cache the access token in a database, for example, for better performance, and it could cache the refresh token so that it could obtain access tokens for the user even when the user is not present.
+Explore the sample by signing in, adding items to the To Do list, Clearing the cache (which removes the user account), and starting again.
+The To Do list service will take the user's access token, received from the client, and use it to get another access token so it can act On Behalf Of the user in the Microsoft Graph API.
+This sample caches the user's access token at the To Do list service, so it does not request a new access token on every request.
+This is a database cache.

 [Optionally], when you have added a few items with the TodoList Client, login to the todoListSPA with the same credentials as the todoListClient, and observe the id-Token, and the content of the Todo List as stored on the service, but as JSon.
 This will help you understand the information circulating on the network.

 ## About The Code

-Coming soon.
+The code using ADAL.NET is in the [TodoListClient/MainWindow.xaml.cs](TodoListClient/MainWindow.xaml.cs) file in the `SignIn()` method.
+See [More information][#More-information] below for details on how this work.
+The call to the TodoListService is done in the `AddTodoItem()` method.

+The code for the Token cache serialization on the client side (in a file) is  in [TodoListClient/FileCache.cs](TodoListClient/FileCache.cs)

+The code aquiring a token on behalf of the user from the service side is in [TodoListService/Controllers/TodoListController.cs](TodoListService/Controllers/TodoListController.cs)

+The code for the Service side serialization (in a database) is in [TodoListService/DAL/DbTokenCache.cs](TodoListService/DAL/DbTokenCache.cs) in the `CallGraphAPIOnBehalfOfUser()` method.

 ## How To Recreate This Sample

-First, in Visual Studio 2013 create an empty solution to host the  projects.
+First, in Visual Studio 2017 create an empty solution to host the  projects.
 Then, follow these steps to create each project.

 ### Creating the TodoListService Project